 - Dossiers are presented to this office via a designated Associate Dean or designated staff person in each decanal unit to insure compliance in process prior to submission to the Office of the Vice Provost for Faculty Affairs.
-An original + 1 hard copy of the dossier plus a single digital copy in PDF format are required.
-We now welcome receiving the digital files via UB Box.
+We are now requesting the digital files via UB Box.
 The UB Box must be a dedicated folder for PRB files only (identified with your UNIT acronym in the folder name please) with access given only to the Dean's designee/s and the Assistant Vice Provost, and the digital files must be in final format and must match the hard copy exactly.
 There is no longer a restriction on placing the ePTF in the digital copy.
-Text recognition should be run on the final (full) PDF after the Dean’s letter has been added.
+Text recognition (OCR) should be run on the final (full) PDF after the Dean’s letter has been added.
 Email copies should come to firstname.lastname@example.org.
-Please remember that supplementals are not part of the dossier and should always be submitted separately from the pdf copy of the dossier as outlined above.
-If you are submitting a digital copy of supplemental material, no hard copy is required.
+Please remember that supplementals are not part of the dossier and should always be submitted separately from the pdf copy of the dossier as outlined below.
+We now ask for supplementals as digital files only if possible.

 - Following are some points to remember when assembling the dossier:

-- insert colored divider sheets between each section of the original dossier
+- insert labeled divider sheets between each section of the original dossier

 - the pdf copy MUST be searchable by keyword and bookmarked (contact Pat Kane for training if required) according to the primary sections of the dossier checklist as follows: